The Ultimate Gitleaks Guide

 # Scan remote repository

-gitleaks detect --source https://github.com/user/repo.git
+gitleaks git --source https://github.com/user/repo.git

 # Generate JSON report

-gitleaks detect --report-format json --report-path security-report.json
+gitleaks git --report-format json --report-path security-report.json

-# Scan without git (filesystem only)
+# Scan without git (filesystem only) — use the 'dir' command instead

-gitleaks detect --no-git --source /path/to/files
+gitleaks dir --source /path/to/files

 # Redact secrets in output